Thirty8Digital/swce-api-docs/source/index.html.md

 }
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves all objects.

 ### HTTP Request